Scrapping your car for cash might be an option if it becomes to expensive to make it road-worthy.

 Don’t forget your refund

-Once your car has been scrapped and you have the CoD, ring up your insurer and cancel your policy, as you might be able to get a refund on any unused cover.
-Once the DVLA know that the car has been scrapped, you should be refunded any full months' worth of tax leftover.
+Once your car has been scrapped and you have the CoD, ring up your insurer and cancel your car insurance policy, as you might be able to get a refund on any unused cover.